francesctr4/SplitScreen/README.md

 # Market Study
 # Proposed Solution
 # Possible Improvements/Innovations

 # Provided Code and/or Templates

+You can download the material provided

 ### [Download Provided Code](https://github.com/francesctr4/SplitScreen/archive/refs/heads/main.zip)

 # Documentation Links and References

+This section gathers all the references used during the development of the research:

 ## Articles